 Armenia was a welcome respite in more ways than one, basking in these fertile lands.
 But the Silk Roads prove more than this, and only the bravest can venture to the far east.

-A crucial decision awaits - will you take the direct, yet perhaps most treacherous route through Central Asia and the Pamir Mountains, or will you backtrack to take a northern branch through Georgia and Russia, first passing Tbilisi?
+Two choices await you in your journey, a continuation down through Armenia to the cave city of Goris, or will you backtrack to take a northern branch through Georgia and Russia, first passing Tbilisi?